|The Gonstead Technique is a system of chiropractic used to analyze and care for the spine, in a gentle, effective, and specific way.

 Motion Palpation different than static palpation, in that the Gonstead Chiropractor palpates your spine while moving it into different angles.
 The doctor determines how each segment of your spine moves.
 Lack of movement is one of the signs of a subluxation .

 Gentle neck adjustments in the Cervical Chair

 Only as much force as necessary is used.
-Children (above) and pregnant woman (below) can get adjusted regularly for improved health
+Children and pregnant woman (above) can get adjusted regularly as well as infants (below) for improved health